Aplastic Anemia in Children

-Treatment for aplastic anemia depends on the cause.
+Treatment will depend on your child’s symptoms, age, general health, and how severe the condition is.
+Treatment for aplastic anemia also depends on the cause.
 For mild aplastic anemia, treatment may not be needed.
 Treatment may include:

 - Blood transfusions

-- Hormones or other medications (to stimulate the bone marrow to produce cells)
+- Hormones or other medicines (to stimulate the bone marrow to produce cells)

 - Stem cell transplant

-What are the complications of aplastic anemia in children?
+What are the complications of aplastic anemia in a child?

 With proper treatment, most children with aplastic anemia have no complications.

 Without treatment, complications of aplastic anemia include the following:

 - Medicine used to treat anemia may cause side effects